-Have you invented or discovered anything amazing lately that previously had no name?
+Have you invented or discovered anything lately that previously didn’t have a name?

 If you’re not famous, there are other ways to make a word go viral.
 Have you invented or discovered anything amazing lately?
 Maybe you’re a scientist introducing new concepts to the public.
-Geochemist Wallace Broecker used the term global warming in the title of a 1975 paper, and that’s been the name for the phenomenon of climate change ever since.
+Take, for example, the Higgs Boson particle, named after physicist Peter W. Higgs.
 But you don’t have to be a scientist making important contributions to knowledge to get a word in the dictionary.
 Just look at Dominique Ansel, the pastry chef who captured the stomachs of New Yorkers with his hybrid portmanteau dessert, the cronut.
 His culinary invention even inspired copycats in the form of doissants and duffins.
-Cronut has yet to demonstrate that it is more than a passing fad, so it remains undictionaried.
-For now, that is.

 So, why do some words make it into dictionaries while others don’t?
 As discussed above, main factors include widespread usage and staying power.
 Apart from these, it does sometimes help if the word is fun to say, like blog or nerd.
 Words can also stick around longer if they fill a gap in the language, as with truthiness.
-With this knowledge in hand, go forth!
-Use language creatively!
+With this knowledge in hand, go forth and use language creatively.
 Lexicographers are listening!